varveler/Notes-on-Learn-Solidity-Blockchain-and-Smart-Contracts-in-a-Free-16-Hour-Course-by-freeCodeCamp/README.md

 mapping(string => uint256) public nameTOFavorteNumber
 ```

-and add the corresponding part to the addPerson function and lets add a License:
+and add the corresponding part to the addPerson function:
 ```
   nameToFavoriteNumber[_name] = _favoriteNumber;
 ```

+Also we will add License Identifier at the top.

-so all the Contract will be:
+So all the Contract will be:

 ```
 // SPDX-License-Identifier: MIT